-Both dwellings are an experience not to be missed: Stunning canyons, wildflowers, some incredible well-preserved Ancestral Puebloan villages, with a passionate and knowledgeable staff to guide any hiker who makes the trek to these world treasures.
+Both dwellings are an experience not to be missed: Stunning canyons, wildflowers, some incredible well-preserved Ancestral Pueblo villages, with a passionate and knowledgeable staff to guide any hiker who makes the trek to these world treasures.

 In addition to the distinct historical and cultural delights of this site, both the canyon bottom and the rim itself are incredibly scenic.

 The Navajo nation manages the monument in conjunction with the NPS.
 The Navajo (or Dine’) ) take their job as custodians of this land seriously and do an excellent job in preserving and honoring this area.
-The Navajo also have roots in this area and some trace part of their ancestry to the Ancestral Puebloan people as well.
+The Navajo also have roots in this area and some trace part of their ancestry to the Ancestral Pueblo people as well.

 A highlight of the trip?
 Joan and I saw a Hopi gentleman on our way out as he was on his way into Keet Seel.
 A personal pilgrimage as his ancestors quite probably came from this canyon.
 He conveyed a mixture of excitement, reverence, and anticipation.